 (d) Interstate transportation of persons or property.

 Income received from transporting persons or property by motor transportation equipment where either the origin or destination of the haul is outside the state of Washington is deductible.
 The interstate movement originates or terminates at the point where the transport obligation of the interstate carrier begins or ends.
 See WAC 458-20-193D

 for additional information on interstate activities.
 Transportation provided within the state prior to the point of origin of the interstate movement or subsequent to the point of destination within this state is wholly intrastate and not deductible.

-Example: Airport B Shuttle provides transportation to and from the airport for persons departing or arriving from destinations which may or may not be out of state.
+Example 5.
+Airport B Shuttle provides transportation to and from the airport for persons departing or arriving from destinations that may or may not be out of state.
 This service is not incidental to any interstate movement and thus gross income is taxable under either motor or urban transportation.